Charles Trenet: World War II

+Like some other French artists, Trenet chose to entertain the occupying Nazi forces for fear of losing his career.
+He agreed, when asked by the Germans, to sing for French prisoners of war in Germany.

-At the start of World War II, Trenet was called up.
+At the start of World War II, Trenet was drafted into the French army.
 He was in barracks at Salon-de-Provence until he was demobilized in June 1940, when he moved back to Paris.
-There he performed at the Folies Bergère or at the Gaîté Parisienne (two famous cabarets) in front of a public often consisting of German officers and soldiers.
-The collaborationist press tried to compromise him by claiming that "Trenet" was an anagram of his real, supposedly Jewish name, "Netter".
-However, Trenet was able to show his family tree to the authorities, thus proving that he was not Jewish at all.
+There he performed at the Folies Bergère and the Gaîté Parisienne (two famous cabarets) in front of a public often consisting of German officers and soldiers.

+The collaborationist press tried to smear him by claiming that "Trenet" was an anagram of his real, supposedly Jewish name, "Netter".
+However, Trenet was able to show his family tree to the Vichy authorities, thus proving that he was not Jewish.
-Like many other artistes of the time, he chose to entertain the occupying forces rather than sacrifice his career.
-He agreed, when asked by the Germans, to sing for French prisoners of war in Germany.

 During the Épuration légale ("legal purge"), the wave of official trials that followed the Liberation of France and the fall of the Vichy Regime, a court examined whether Trenet was guilty of collaboration.
-The inquiry resulted in a reprimand, without any other consequences.
+The inquiry resulted in a formal reprimand, though without any material consequences.